 - As well as helping to maintain your new shape.

 What happens if you don’t wear compression garments after liposuction?

 - Liposuction is a plastic surgery procedure to remove excess fat from specific areas of your body by the process of suctioning.

-- Compression garments help reduce sagging in areas of the void that are a result of removing excess fat by holding the skin together.
+- Compression garments help reduce loose skin in areas of the void that are a result of removing excess fat by holding the skin together.

-- Not wearing compression garments results in unpleasant visible sagging of skin.
+- Not wearing compression garments can result in suboptimal results.

 - It also results in an increased occurrence of bruising and postoperative pain.